VU2DLE/Radioberry_Console/README.md

 Before executing “sudo chmod +x pihpsdr_install.sh”, open the pihpsdr_install.sh in any editor you are familiar, then remove line “git clone https://github.com/g0orx/pihpsdr.git”.
 Add “git clone https://github.com/VU2DLE/pihpsdr.git”.
 Save and close the pihpsdr_install.sh and continue remaining steps.

 ### Now software installation is completed.
-make sure that radioberry is running and also pihpsdr.
+Before executing the rbc_comm, make sure that radioberry is running and also pihpsdr.
 In pihpsdr, goto Menu->RIGCTL. rbc_comm program communicate piHPSDR via this TCP Port number 19090.
 Select Rigctl Enable tick mark and Rigctl Port Number is 19090.

 Now Open a command window and execute the program
 ```ruby